ronashco/android-card-factory-challenge/README.md

 2. Develop the given challenge using Android Studio
 3. Commit and Push your code to your new repository
 3. Send us a pull request, we will review your code and get back to you

-## Tests

-- Write unit tests for your code with the testing framework of your choice
-- Write instrument tests for your app

-## Once Complete
-1. Commit and Push your code to your new repository
-2. Send us a pull request, we will review your code and get back to you